-- Article 37 (1) Notwithstanding the provisions of Article 19, paragraph (2), the provisions of Article 266 of the Code of Civil Procedure (excluding the part related to the acknowledgement of a claim in paragraph (2)) and of Article 267 of that Code apply to a settlement (limited to a settlement by which a divorce is effected; hereinafter the same applies in this Article) and the waiver or acknowledgement of a claim in litigation connected with a divorce action; provided, however, that, with regard to the acknowledgement of claims, this is limited to cases in which it is not necessary to make a judicial decision as referred to in Article 32, paragraph (1) disposing of an associated matter or a judicial decision as referred to in paragraph (3) of that Article designating the person with parental authority. - (2) A settlement under the provisions of Article 264 and Article 265 of the Code of Civil Procedure may not be effected in litigation connected with a divorce action.

-(3) The parties referred to in Article 170, paragraph (4) of the Code of Civil Procedure may not effect a settlement or acknowledge a claim on the date provided in paragraph (3) of that Article in litigation connected with a divorce action.
+- Article 37 (1) Notwithstanding the provisions of Article 19, paragraph (2), the provisions of Article 266 of the Code of Civil Procedure (excluding the part related to the acknowledgement of a claim in paragraph (2)) and of Article 267 and 267-2 of that Code apply to a settlement (limited to a settlement by which a divorce is effected; hereinafter the same applies in this Article) and the waiver or acknowledgement of a claim in litigation connected with a divorce action; provided, however, that, with regard to the acknowledgement of claims, this is limited to cases in which it is not necessary to make a judicial decision as referred to in Article 32, paragraph (1) disposing of an associated matter or a judicial decision as referred to in paragraph (3) of that Article designating the person with parental authority. - (2) A settlement under the provisions of Article 264 and Article 265 of the Code of Civil Procedure may not be effected in litigation connected with a divorce action. - (3) The parties referred to in Article 89, paragraph (3) and Article 170, paragraph (4) of the Code of Civil Procedure may not effect a settlement or acknowledge a claim on the date provided in Article 89, paragraph (2) and Article 170, paragraph (3) in litigation connected with a divorce action; provided, however, that this does not apply if the proceedings on that date are conducted by a method that allows both the court and the parties to communicate with an awareness of one another's state of being, through audio and visual transmissions.